 Since 1964, a group of Middleton non-profit organizations have worked together to put on the Good Neighbor Festival.
 While the members of the trustee group has changed over the years, one thing remains the same: the Good Neighbor Festival trustees are committed to presenting an amazing community event, and raising funds to support charitable causes throughout the area.

-Middleton Youth Hockey: Middleton Youth Hockey – the Middleton Wings – promotes the advancement of youth athletics for boys and girls ranging from 4 to 16 years of age through hockey, by developing teamwork, sportsmanship, respect and camaraderie, while enhancing hockey skills, social development and competition, and having a lot of fun participating in the fast-moving sport of hockey.
+Middleton Youth Hockey: Middleton Youth Hockey promotes the advancement of youth athletics for boys and girls ranging from 4 to 16 years of age through hockey, by developing teamwork, sportsmanship, respect and camaraderie, while enhancing hockey skills, social development and competition, and having a lot of fun participating in the fast-moving sport of hockey.
 Funds raised during the Festival allow Middleton Youth Hockey to provide hockey scholarships and equipment to allow community youth in need to participate.